Logo

 Logistically, how will this work?

-You or your child will send me their audio or video recording either via WhatsApp.
-PJC will respond within two days.
+You or your child will send me their audio or video recording either via WhatsApp and PJC normally responds the following day.
 The format the feedback takes will change depending on how best to help the student, it may be written, audio, video or may include a photo or link to something external.

 Can I do a trial?

-If you want to take part in the Fast Track Programme, you must commit to paying for the month ahead, but you can cancel this service at any time, there is no notice period.
+If you want to take part in the Fast Track Programme, you must commit for the month ahead.
+However you can cancel this service at any time, there is no notice period.
+(Please note this does not include one-off months prior to an ABRSM Exam).

 How do I Sign Up?

-Just send us an email and we can add them to the Fast Track Students list and adjust your invoices.
+Just send us an email and we can add your child to the Fast Track Students list and adjust your invoices.

 As always, any questions at all please don't hesitate to get in touch. ❤️🎹🎤